opendocsg/slw-judgments-backfill/2010_SGHC_259/report.md

  (d)

  (b) If the punishment prescribed for the offence provides the court with the option of imposing a custodial sentence or a fine, to determine whether the starting benchmark ought to be a custodial sentence given the nature of the offence.
-For example, under s 354 of the Penal Code where the molestation involved a private part of the victim; or under s 323 of the Penal Code where the victim of assault is a public transport worker ( Wong Hoi Len v Public Prosecutor [2009] 1 SLR(R) 115).
+For example, under s 354 of the Penal Code where the molestation involved a private part of the victim; or under s 323 of the Penal Code where the victim of assault is a public transport worker ( Wong Hoi Len v Public Prosecutor <span class="citation">[2009] 1 SLR(R) 115</span>).

  (c) Determine whether there are recognised mitigating factors to justify a departure from the established sentencing precedent or to impose the lower end of the range.
 If none exists or none of any significance, generally the benchmark should be followed.